astronomer/airflow-guides/guides/soda-data-quality.md

   schema: MY_SCHEMA
 ```

-Save the YAML instructions above in a filed called `configuration.yml` and make it available to your Airflow environment.
+Save the YAML instructions above in a file called `configuration.yml` and make it available to your Airflow environment.
 If you use the Astro CLI, you can do this by placing the file into the `/include` directory of your Astro project.

 ### Step 2: Create the checks file